KevChike/relearning-javascript/lesson-1-arrays/readme.md

 The function calculates 40 - 100 (a - b), and since the result is negative (-60), the sort function will sort 40 as a value lower than 100.

-### reverse()

-The `reverse()` method reverses the elements in an array.

-To order the elements in an array containing strings in descending order, first of all sort the array in ascending order and then reverse it.

 ```
 var cars = ["BMW", "Ford", "Volvo", "Ferrari"];
 cars.sort();